zekel32/zekel32/README.md

 ## 💼 Experience

 - **Zeta Solutions**
-  Gaining practical experience and contributing to impactful projects.

 ## 🚀 What I'm Up To

 - Exploring new technologies and frameworks
-- Contributing to open-source projects
 - Expanding my system programming toolkit

 ## 📫 Let’s Connect!